What is batect?¶

 - Consistent, fast, repeatable, isolated builds and test runs everywhere: your computer, your colleagues' computers and on CI

-- Manage dependencies for integration and end-to-end testing with ease
+- Manage dependencies for integration and end-to-end testing (like databases) with ease

 - No installation required, only dependencies are Bash, Docker (v17.06+) and